Ferrallv/site/_posts/2020-02-01-ApartmentTemperature.md

 This was all pretty straightforward.
 The hardest part was waiting a month to record a enough data points.
 Now it will take a year (!) before I have enough to run some meaningful regressions.

-Leaving it at that felt too lacklustre to me.
+Leaving it at that felt too lacklustre.
 Touching and moving data always gives me a feeling of exploration and surprise so I slapped together a little app using Plotly Dash and Heroku to show some of the daily data recordings.

 <style>
 #wrapper { width: 710px; height: 600px; padding: 0; overflow: hidden; }